 The breakthrough is crucial as many regional medical centres in these countries have unreliable access to the electricity normally needed to power oxygen concentrators, which can also be expensive and difficult to maintain.

-Last year, we explained to our community of supporters the importance of this technology: pneumonia kills 2,500 children every day.
+Prior to this, we explained to our community of supporters the importance of this technology: pneumonia kills 2,500 children every day.
 More than 1,000 people responded, with their donations helping us exceed the target of $150,000, needed to support clinical trials in Mozambique.
 Of these donors, more than 500 were giving through the University for the first time.

 Thanks to this generosity, Associate Professor Rassool and Dr Sobott have advanced their outstanding work to the next stage.
 Their research collaboration in Mozambique is with the Manhiça Health Research Centre (CISM) in Maputo, where significant progress has already been made towards saving lives of children with pneumonia.
 Equipment is being shipped, ethics approval is almost complete and a young local engineer, Ashley Chiludo, is undertaking training for the installation and maintenance of the equipment.